Waxes for Specialized ApplicationsIGI's wax experts provide scientific advisory services to dozens of industries

 Crude scale and microcrystalline waxes are formed into rings designed to seal the connection between the toilet base and the drain flange.

-Vine grafting is the process of bringing two different grape vines together.
+Grafting is the process of bringing two different vines or tree sections together.
 After a graft is made, some covering must be used to keep it from drying out.
 A special elastomeric material (grafting tape) can be wound around the graft, or the more economical approach is to dip or brush on a wax blend.